How Long Does It Take To Resolve Drug Related Crimes?

 The state has a duty to provide people with a speedy trial, especially in the circuit court.
 There’s a 180 day rule.
 The 180 day rule can be broken generally if there’s good cause.
 If the defendant asks for a continuance or the court has to continue it for a good cause, they can do that, but more than 180 days without any continuances by the defendants generally gives you a good route to get a case dismissed.

-If you need information on How Long It Takes To Resolve Drug Related Crimes In Maryland, call the law firm of Phillips, Worthington and Allen for a free initial consultation at (301) 892-6007 and get the information and legal answers you’re seeking.
+For more information on How Long It Takes To Resolve Drug Related Crimes In Maryland, a free initial consultation is your next best step.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.